AmandaHanz/AirDraw/README.md

 # AirDraw
-HandDraw is a web-based drawing application that allows users to create, edit, and save hand-drawn sketches using an interactive canvas.
-The project is built using modern web technologies and provides an intuitive user experience for digital sketching.
+HandDraw is a ML Powered drawing application that allows users to create, edit, and save hand-drawn sketches using an interactive canvas.
+The project is optimized by OpenCV and provides an intuitive user experience for digital sketching.

 Features: